pkp/pkp-docs/admin-guide/3.3/en/troubleshooting.md

 ### I am receiving the following error: Fatal error: Allowed memory size of 8388608 bytes exhausted (etc.)

 Your PHP memory limit is most likely set too low.
-It's normally set at 8mb by default, but OJS, OMP, and OCS need at least 16mb set to run properly (and often more for occasional tasks like upgrading).
+It's normally set at 8mb by default, but OJS, OMP, and OPS need at least 16mb set to run properly (and often more for occasional tasks like upgrading).
 You can find a `memory_limit` configuration directive in your server's `php.ini` config file.

 ### After completing the install page, I receive a database error.
 What's going on?